 - 5. The Diocesan ML will train Archdeacons and other Diocesan leaders to identify growth inhibitors and encourage ministry units and their vicars to grow in strength, depth, and breadth. - 6.
-Review of Ministry and Mission Units: Working with the Bishop and Archdeacons, the Diocesan ML will assist in recruiting and training reviewers so that guidelines for review of ministry units, as agreed to from time to time by Standing Committee, can be implemented - 7.
+The Diocesan ML will help train Archdeacons to carry out their responsibilities in Clause 3.11 of the Diocesan Local Ministry and Mission Units Statute (page E16): - 3.11 It shall be the responsibility of each Archdeacon to ensure that once in every five years each parish in the Archdeaconry receives a review and assessment in order to encourage, affirm and challenge the parish in its ministry and mission. - 7.
 The Diocesan Manager will continue to identify governance and management training that would be suitable for all Diocesan and Ministry Unit leaders to ensure all ministry units are appropriately governed and managed.